-As part of your skin care routine, a serum should be the first thing you apply after cleansing your face.
-That way, the active ingredients in the serum can penetrate the skin without being blocked by other products.
+As part of your skin care routine, a serum should be the first thing you apply after cleansing and toning your skin.
+This prepares the skin to absorb the active ingredients in the serum more readily.

-As a rule, skin care products should be applied starting with the product that’s thinnest in consistency to the thickest.
-When layering products, allow time for each layer to dry to prevent pilling.
+As a rule, skin care products should be applied beginning with the product that’s thinnest in consistency to the thickest.
+When layering products, allow time for each layer to dry to prevent pilling, or collecting on top.

-Some serums are better suited for use at night than during the day.
-Any serum containing retinol, vitamin A or alpha hydroxy acids (AHAs) should be used at night as they can increase your skin’s sensitivity to the sun.
+Some serums are better suited for use at night than day.
+Any serum containing retinol, vitamin A or AHAs should be used at night as they can increase your skin’s sensitivity to the sun.

-If your combination skin is on the oily side, you may be able to use a hydrating serum during the day in lieu of moisturizer.
-But if you skip the moisturizer, you’ll still need to wear a sunscreen containing at least SPF 30.
+If your combination skin is on the oily side, you may be able to use a hydrating serum during the day in place of a moisturizer.
+But if you omit the moisturizer, you’ll still need to wear sunscreen containing at least SPF 30.

 Sensitive combination skin precautions

-People with combination skin that’s also sensitive need to take extra care with what products they wear and when.
+Those with combination skin that’s also sensitive need to be more mindful of what products they use and when they use them.